Learn and Work in Applied Science

 An understanding of the industry and discipline which the job encompasses will indicate that you are more likely to learn faster and become useful to the employer sooner.
 We design our courses with these things in mind.

-Where Might a Certificate or Diploma Lead?
+Where Might a Qualification Lead?

 - Certificates are generally going to lead you to being an assistant of some kind.
 Whilst it varies, assistants in the field of science might become employed as laboratory assistants and technical assistants.